rya-sge/access-denied/_posts/2023-07-20-metamask-secret.md

 -  This phrase is made of 12 words taken from a list in a random way
 -  it will be used to generate the first private key of the wallet.
    -  The result of the computation will be the same all the time.
 It is what we call this type of wallet a "deterministic wallet".
+-  Implementation:
+   -  To implement that, they use their own fork from the library [scure-bip39](https://github.com/paulmillr/scure-bip39).
+   -  This library uses the function `randomBytes`from another library written by the same author: [noble-hashes](https://github.com/paulmillr/noble-hashes/blob/314f90cc3e7e10bea270f90469c8cabc18511712/src/utils.ts#L250)
+   -  The Javascript function finally used to generate the pseudo-random numbers used as the seis [getRandomValues](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues)

 Reference: [4.
 What is a ‘Secret Recovery Phrase’ and how to keep your crypto wallet secure            ](https://support.metamask.io/hc/en-us/articles/360060826432-What-is-a-Secret-Recovery-Phrase-and-how-to-keep-your-crypto-wallet-secure)